buttonbugs/Arizona-D2L-to-Notion/README.md

 ### Dos

-- Change the database's name and icon
+- Change the database's name and [icon](https://www.notion.com/help/customize-and-style-your-content#page-icons-and-emojis)
 - Add or change the cover and description of the database
 - Change the task name
 - Change the task status when the task is not finished
 - Change the task type
+- Add a task that does not exist in D2L
 - Add or change due date to a task if it does not have a due date in D2L
 - Add or change link to a task if it does not have a link in D2L
-- Add or change properties beyond the template
+- Add or change [properties](https://www.notion.com/help/database-properties) beyond the template
+- Change the colors and icons of the [properties](https://www.notion.com/help/database-properties)
 - Writing content in the database's [subpage](https://www.notion.com/help/intro-to-databases#add-and-open-database-pages)

 ### Don'ts